ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 If either condition does not hold, the Leader should abandon further processing of the aggregation job.

+#### Recovering From Round Skew {#aggregation-round-skew-recovery}

+`AggregationJob` messages contain a `round` field, allowing Aggregators to ensure that their peer is on an exected round of the VDAF preparation algorithm.
+In particular, the intent is to allow recovery from a scenario where the Helper successfully advances from round _n_ to _n+1_, but its `AggregationJob` response to the Leader gets dropped due to something like a transient network failure.
+The Leader could then resend the request to have the Helper advance to round _n+1_ and the Helper should be able to retransmit the `AggregationJob` that was previously dropped.
+To make that kind of recovery possible, Aggregator implementations SHOULD checkpoint preparation state to durable storage such that Leaders can re-construct continuation requests and Helpers can re-construct continuation responses as needed.

+When implementing a round skew recovery strategy, it is important for Helpers to ensure that the Leader's `AggregationJob` message did not change when it was re-sent (i.e., the two messages must contain the same set of report IDs and prepare messages).
+This rules out attacks in which the Leader could violate the privacy of a report by re-running a VDAF preparation round with different prepare messages.
+One way a Helper could address this would be to store a digest of the Leader's request, indexed by aggregation job ID and round, and refuse to service a request for a given aggregation job round unless it matches the previously seen request (if any).

+As there are several implementation strategies for round skew recovery, specifying a solution is outside of this document's scope.

 ### Aggregate Message Security